ninadsachania/ppimports/README.md

 ## Usage

-For now, it prints to stdout rather than making a change in the source file.
+For now, it prints to `STDOUT` rather than making a change in the source file.

 ```shell
 $ imt.py <file>